THE INTEGUMENTARY SYSTEM

 Through a process called melanogenesis, these cells produce melanin, which is a pigment found in the skin, eyes, and hair.
 This melanogenesis leads to a long-lasting pigmentation, which is in contrast to the pigmentation that originates from oxidation of already-existing melanin.

 There are both basal and activated levels of melanogenesis; in general, lighter-skinned people have low basal levels of melanogenesis.
 Exposure to UV-B radiation causes an increased melanogenesis as a response to DNA photodamage.
+The hair

 Papilla